 It is amazing how many of these appeared (there are others not listed here also).
 Remember, this site is about the history of a collective substitution effort for a very common boron material.
 This effort largely died over time but it taught us many lessons.
 We are leaving this site in tact for the lessons.
 In addition, many people still struggle with substitution of GB and need background information.
 Each manufacurer had to consider cost and material availability to arrive at a compromize recipe.
-As you will see, this challenge can only be met on a glaze-by-glaze basis.
-No one material or approach was or is a miracle substitute.
+As you will see, this challenge will only be met on a glaze-by-glaze basis.
+No one material or approach is going to be a miracle substitute, that is guaranteed.
 Our goal is to provide everything you need in this web site to tackle any glaze that contains GB.
 We will give you more than just a substitute, as you will see.

-This was and is the most popular product.
+This is the most popular product so far.
 We have dedicated a special page to it because of the many things it teaches us about this whole affair.
 We have shown a method for deriving its recipe using INSIGHT software and how you can improve on it.
 Click here to learn about Laguna borate.